-- Submit an official University Admission Application. - Submit official transcripts, with the seal, from all high schools and all colleges attended, including International studies.
+- Submit an official Huston-Tillotson University Admission Application. - Submit official transcripts, with the seal, from all high schools and all colleges attended, including International studies.
 No photocopies will be accepted.
-All documents become property of the University and will not be returned. - Pay required admission application fee. - Interview with admission committee, if required to do so.
+All documents become property of the University and will not be returned.